 Poisoned gas attacks were also launched at both the mules in supply duty and at those in picket lines.
 If hit by a gas cloud, the mules might well die.
 Certainly, any food they were carrying would be ruined.

 U.S. mule being fitted with a gas mask in the battlefield in the Alsace region of Germany, Aug.
-31 1918.Several kinds of gas were used, some which injured the lungs (phosgene, clorine) and some which burned the skin as well (mustard gas).
+31, 1918.Several kinds of gas were used, some which injured the lungs (phosgene, chlorine) and some which burned the skin as well (mustard gas).
 Gas masks were developed for horses and mules, but proved impractical, since the animals could not breathe well enough with the masks on to do more than a slow walk.
 Of course, the masks were useless against mustard gas, the kind of gas that burned all exposed skin and tissues.

 The standard practice if a gas attack was detected while the animals were in camp, was to turn all animals loose in the hopes that they could avoid the gas clouds, which dissipated quickly as they were blown about by any breeze.

 With far fewer animals available than were needed, the ones that were there were worked very hard.
 At the worst, they worked 24, 48, or even 72 hours without being unharnessed or without breaks to eat more than a few mouthfuls.
 Thankfully, this was not the norm, but it was not unheard of.
 It was only the incredible stamina and fundamentally strong constitution of the mule that kept the animals going.
 Many died of exhaustion and malnourishment.